simonewight/binary-beaver-frontend/README.md

 #### Git & Deployment
 - GitHub for version control
 - Netlify for front-end deployment
-- Render/Railway for back-end deployment
+- Heroku for back-end deployment

 # Your Product Name
 > Your Group Name